Find Minnesota Public Records: Free State Database Searches

 The state of Minnesota has a number of different types of background checks.
 As criminal history records checks are meant to be discrete due to statutes, state and federal statutes determine what kind of organizations and/or agencies can have the ability to conduct these background checks.
 Those statutorily required to carry out these checks include; organizations that work with children, the elderly, and the disabled.

-The following is a breakdown of the different kinds of background checks:
+Below, you’ll find a breakdown of the different kinds of background checks.

 Rental Properties